 Visit our programme catalogue for full details of the structure and unit content for our:

-Relevant first degree (or international equivalent) from a recognised institution with good final grades; or a relevant professional qualification with at least three years' full-time (or equivalent part-time) professional experience.
-You should have a teaching remit or access to teaching within your current job description.
+Relevant first degree (or international equivalent) from a recognised institution (usually equivalent to an upper second-class degree) or a relevant professional qualification with at least two years' full-time (or equivalent part-time) professional experience.
+Applicants should be able to access teaching opportunities within their current job.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.